Food and Business Related Entertainment

 Examples of unallowable food charges:

-(While these expense examples may not be allowable on sponsored restricted accounts, they may be reimbursed from discretionary type restricted accounts or directly from the Foundation.)
+(While these expense examples may not be allowable on sponsored project funds, they may be reimbursed from discretionary type restricted funds or directly from the UGA Foundation.)

 Travel, meal and hotel expenses of grantee employees who are not on travel status are unallowable.
 Costs of employees on travel status are limited to those allowed under the governing cost principles for travel expenses.